aajonaa/ExitNodeToggle/README.md

   - **Left Click:** Immediately toggles Exit Node ON/OFF.
   - **Right Click:** Opens menu (Show Window, Toggle, Quit).

+#### Dynamic Tray Icons

+The system tray icons (On/Off) are dynamically generated at runtime using the `Pillow` library to ensure consistent styling and avoid external asset dependencies.
+These generated icons are stored temporarily in the application's log directory (`~/.local/state/exitnodetoggle/`).

 #### Tray Icon Colors
 | Color | Status |
 |-------|--------|